 This component is targeted at identifying the TOE such that it can be distinguished from other products or versions from the same vendor and can be easily specified when being procured by an end user.
-The evaluator performs the CEM work units associated with ALC_CMC.1
+A label could consist of a "hard label" (e.g., stamped into the metal, paper label) or a "soft label" (e.g., electronically presented when queried).
+The evaluator performs the CEM work units associated with ALC_CMC.1.